Allstate Insurance Review (Rates, Coverage + More)

 Guest medical protection covers the medical expenses of someone who has been injured on your property.

-Here’s a quick and informative video Allstate created to explain homeowners insurance types:
+Here’s a quick and informative video Allstate created to explain homeowners insurance and types of coverage:

 Allstate also offers a variety of endorsements that you can add to your standard policy.
 They include: